mishtisethi12/multi-agent-financial-risk-intelligence-platform/README.md

 # 🚀 Future Enhancements

+The platform is designed with scalability in mind.
+Planned enhancements include:

 - Multi-Portfolio Support
-- User Authentication
+- User Authentication & Secure Login
-- Historical Portfolio Performance
+- Historical Portfolio Performance Tracking
+- Portfolio Optimization using Modern Portfolio Theory (MPT)
 - Monte Carlo Risk Simulation
-- Portfolio Optimization using Modern Portfolio Theory
-- AI-powered Portfolio Rebalancing
-- Real-time Market Alerts
+- Real-Time Market Alerts
 - Interactive Stock Comparison Dashboard
 - PDF Financial Report Generation
+- Watchlist Management
-- Docker Deployment
+- Docker Containerization
-- CI/CD Pipeline using GitHub Actions
+- CI/CD Pipeline with GitHub Actions
+- Database Integration (PostgreSQL/MongoDB)
+- Role-Based User Access
+- Advanced Risk Metrics (Beta, Alpha, Sortino Ratio)

 ---

 # 💡 Learning Outcomes

-This project demonstrates practical experience with:
+This project provided hands-on experience with:

 - Multi-Agent System Design
 - Financial Risk Analytics
+- Portfolio Analysis
 - FastMCP Tool Development
-- Google Gemini Integration
+- Google Gemini API Integration
 - Prompt Engineering
 - REST API Integration
 - Streamlit Dashboard Development
-- Portfolio Risk Assessment
+- Financial Data Visualization
 - Git & GitHub Workflow
 - Cloud Deployment
+- Environment Variable Management
+- Modular Python Application Development

 ---

+# 🎯 Key Achievements

+- Designed and developed an end-to-end AI-powered financial analytics platform.
+- Implemented a modular Multi-Agent architecture for portfolio analysis and financial decision support.
+- Built reusable financial tools using FastMCP.
+- Integrated Google Gemini to provide intelligent financial insights through a conversational AI advisor.
+- Connected the application with Finnhub API to retrieve live market data.
+- Performed portfolio risk analysis using Value at Risk (VaR) and Sharpe Ratio.
+- Visualized portfolio allocation, sector allocation, and daily returns using interactive charts.
+- Deployed the application on Streamlit Community Cloud.

+---

+# 🌟 Why This Project?

+Traditional portfolio trackers primarily display numbers without explaining investment decisions.

+This project goes a step further by combining:

+- Financial Analytics
+- Artificial Intelligence
+- Multi-Agent Systems
+- Financial APIs
+- Cloud Deployment

+to create an intelligent financial assistant capable of delivering actionable portfolio insights.

+---

 # 👩‍💻 Author

-**Mishti Sethi**
+## Mishti Sethi

 AI/ML Undergraduate

-Interested in:
+Passionate about:

 - Artificial Intelligence
 - Financial Analytics
 - Multi-Agent Systems
+- Machine Learning
 - Data Analytics
-- Machine Learning
+- FinTech

-GitHub:
+### GitHub

 https://github.com/mishtisethi12

-LinkedIn:
+### LinkedIn

-*(Add your LinkedIn profile here)*
+Add your LinkedIn profile here

 ---

+# 🤝 Contributing

+Contributions, suggestions, and improvements are always welcome.

+If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.

+---

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project helpful or interesting, consider giving it a ⭐ on GitHub.

+It really helps and motivates future development.

 ---

 # 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

-## Key Achievements

-- Developed an end-to-end financial risk analytics platform.
-- Implemented multiple specialized agents for risk assessment and market analysis.
-- Integrated MCP (Model Context Protocol) to expose financial tools.
-- Leveraged real-time financial data using Yahoo Finance and Google News RSS.
-- Built an interactive dashboard for portfolio visualization and monitoring.
-- Generated actionable investment recommendations using quantitative and qualitative analysis.
+Feel free to use, modify, and distribute this project in accordance with the license terms.

 ---

-## Conclusion

-The Multi-Agent Financial Risk Intelligence Platform demonstrates the integration of financial analytics, artificial intelligence, multi-agent systems, and MCP-based tool orchestration to build an intelligent financial risk assessment solution.

-The project provides a comprehensive view of portfolio performance by combining quantitative financial metrics with qualitative market intelligence, making it a practical application of AI in the financial domain.
+# 🙏 Acknowledgements

+This project makes use of the following technologies and services:

+- Google Gemini API
+- Finnhub API
+- FastMCP
+- Streamlit
+- Pandas
+- NumPy
+- Matplotlib
+- TextBlob
+- Python

+---

+## Thank you for visiting this repository!

+If you enjoyed exploring this project, don't forget to ⭐ the repository and connect with me on GitHub.